-The BU Hub is designed so that students can fulfill their general education requirements by taking courses across BU’s ten undergraduate schools and colleges while they satisfy their major degree requirements.
+The BU Hub is designed so that students can fulfill their general education requirements by taking courses across BU’s other undergraduate schools and colleges while they satisfy their major degree requirements in CAS.

 Every pathway through Core is unique to you.
-Click here to view a factsheet listing the ways Core courses fulfill Hub units and capacities.
+Check out this sheet listing the ways Core courses fulfill Hub units and capacities.
 Click here to view a description of all of our current courses and co-curriculars.

 Joining Core does not take extra room in your schedule since Core is designed to give students the ability to earn Hub units while also working towards a Core Minor.
 Students can also use individual Core courses to satisfy particular Hub units.
 Students register for Core courses in the same way they would for classes from any other department and have access to advising at any time.